-• If you do not want to accept the decision, you can continue to the next level of the review process.
+- If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you can continue to the next level of the review process.
 The notice you get will tell you what to do for a Level 4 appeal.